amanjadon54/employee-management/README.md

 Steps to run: (Make sure docker is installed)
+1. cd <project_root_directory>
-1. mvn clean install
+2. mvn clean install
-2. docker build . -t employee-application
+3. docker build . -t amanjadon54/employee-application
-3. docker run -d -p 10001:10001 employee-application
+4. docker run -d -p 10001:10001 amanjadon54/employee-application

 If Docker is not installed, You can run it directly by cloning the repository and performing:
+1. cd <project_root_directory>
-1. mvn clean install
+2. mvn clean install
-2. java -jar target/employee-management-system-1.0-SNAPSHOT.jar
+3. java -jar target/employee-management-system-1.0-SNAPSHOT.jar

 Access Metrics:
 You can view metrices related to Jvm, threads memory, http traffic using the endpoint:
 <host>:<port>/actuator

-if you want specifif metrics:
+if you want specific metrics:
 you can provide further the metrics name in the above base url like:
 <host>:<port>/actuator/<metrics_name>

 example:
 <host>:<port>/actuator/prometheus